smokiebacon/Hangman/README.md

 Then, also display hints to the user of what type of Pokemon it is (such as Electric, Flying, Fire, Water, etc).

 Also, when the player wins, display the image of the correctly guessed Pokemon.

+Use key events to listen for the letters that your players will type.

 # Link to HangMan